doublez13/Bare-Metal-Kubernetes-Setup/Bare-Metal-Provision/README.md

         [plugins."io.containerd.grpc.v1.cri".containerd.runtimes.runc.options]
           SystemdCgroup = true
         ```
         Starting with containerd 1.5, the cgroup driver and version can be verified as follows.
-A bug in versions < 1.5 produces the wrong output
+A bug in versions < 1.5 produces the wrong output.
+Note the `crictl` command will automatically be installed along with the Kubernetes.
         ```
         # crictl info | grep -B8 SystemdCgroup
         "runtimes": {